BuiltByRobyn/mkdocsmaterialcomms/docs/presenting-prototypes.md

 ![Present Prototype Example](images/presenter_view.png)

-### Presentation Options Explained:
+## Presentation Options Explained:

+### Preview Button:

-- Preview Button: Displays the prototype directly within the editor, allowing you to test functionality and make adjustments without switching tabs.
+Displays the prototype directly within the editor, allowing you to test functionality and make adjustments without switching tabs.
 Ideal for quick iterations during development.

+### Present Button:

-- Present Button: Opens the prototype in a separate tab for full-screen viewing.
+Opens the prototype in a separate tab for full-screen viewing.
 Useful for sharing with others, testing on different devices, or showcasing the design in a presentation setting.

-3. Navigate through frames and interactions to demonstrate the flow.
+Allows navigatation through frames and interactions, useful to demonstrate user flow.

 ## Adjust Prototype Settings